-Mental Health, Facilities:
+Adult Mental Health Treatment Facilities

-- 1) Recommend that the Department review the service system re-design that resulted from the closure of G. Pierce Wood and determine how the statewide extension of this redesign would impact the operation of the State's other mental health facilities. - 2) Recommend that the Program investigate opportunities for the privatization of services at the Department's other mental health institutions. - 3) Recommend combination of the Civil and Forensic Activities into a single program within the budget framework.
+- 1) Recommend that the Department review the service system re-design that resulted from the closure of G. Pierce Wood and determine how the statewide extension of this redesign would impact the operation of the State's other mental health facilities. - 2) Recommend that the Program investigate opportunities for the privatization of services at the Department's other mental health institutions.

-Mental Health, Adult Residential Services
+Adult Community Mental Health Services

-4) Recommend that the Department undertake an evaluation on the impact of institutional closings on the ability to provide assistance with housing to an expanded service population resulting from de-institutionalization.
+3) Recommend that the Department undertake an evaluation on the impact of institutional closings on the ability to provide assistance with housing to an expanded service population resulting from de-institutionalization.

-Mental Health, Sexually Violent Predator Program
+Violent Sexual Predator Program

-5) Recommend that DCF and the Department of Corrections review the care and treatment of sexually violent predators to determine if Corrections could assume a more prominent role in the treatment of those individuals and to determine ways to reduce the overall cost of the treatment.
+4) Recommend that DCF and the Department of Corrections review the care and treatment of sexually violent predators to determine if Corrections should assume a more prominent role in the treatment of those individuals and to determine ways to reduce the overall cost of the treatment.
+Report to be submitted by July 15, 2002.